European Health Data Space

-The European Health Data Space (EHDS) is a data sharing framework for health data in the European Union.
+The European Health Data Space (EHDS) is a European Union regulation on the use and exchange of electronic health data in the European Union.
 The EHDS was tabled as a regulatory proposal by the European Commission on 3 May 2022.
-It aims to provide EU citizens better control over their personal health data.
-Its objective is also to ensure that various relevant actors such as researchers and policy-makers have access to health data.
+It was published in the Official Journal of the European Union on 5 March 2025 and entered into force on 26 March 2025.
+It has two primary aims: to provide EU citizens better control over their personal health data, and to ensure that various actors such as researchers, companies, and policy-makers can apply for access to health data for secondary (i.e. not directly related to patient care) purposes.
+In order to achieve these aims, the regulation provides the Commission with the authority to set standards for electronic health records and thereby enhance interoperability.